-Students will engage in integrated and intentional instruction to promote high levels of English language proficiency in the domains of speaking, listening, reading, and writing.
-Students will develop both academic language skills and social communication within the WIDA Standards Framework.
-The course curriculum is grounded in state content standards through district vetted curriculum in science, math, social studies, and ELA to provide scaffold gradelevel content to support the students in building their academic knowledge at their level of language proficiency through a deep reading cycle students will interact with complex texts organized around a thought-provoking Focus Question.
+English Language Development courses at the Novice or Intermediate level may be scheduled as companion courses to support success in coursework required for promotion.
+Multilingual Learners will engage in targeted and intentional instruction to promote high levels of English language proficiency in the domains of speaking, listening, reading, and writing.
+ML students will develop both academic language skills and social and instructional language within the WIDA Standards Framework.
+The course curriculum is aligned to state content standards.
+This course is intended to provide scaffolded grade level content to support the students in building academic knowledge at every level of language proficiency through complex texts organized around complex texts, questions and functional language use.